 Several Institutes have experimental plants, special design bureaus, botanical gardens, etc. The Presidium of NAS RA also includes Fundamental Scientific Library, International Scientific Educational Center, "Gitutyun" Publishing-House and subsidiary services.

-The Governing Body of NAS RA is the General Meeting of the Academy including all Full Members (academicians), Corresponding Members of the Academy, Directors and authorized representatives of the Institutes.
+The Governing Body of NAS RA is the General Meeting of the Academy including Full Members (academicians), Corresponding Members of the Academy and authorized representatives of the scientific organizations of the Academy.
 Between the General Meetings the Academy is being administered by the Presidium composed of 15 members:

-The Academy has a staff consisting over 3800, among which there are about 340 doctors of sciences, about 1100 candidates of sciences.
-It has 46 academicians, 56 corresponding members, 4 Honorary, 133 Foreign members and 41 Honorary doctors.
+The Academy has a staff consisting over 3800 people, among which there are about 340 doctors of sciences, about 1100 candidates of sciences.
+It has 33 academicians, 45 corresponding members, 5 Honorary members, 116 Foreign members and 43 Honorary doctors.
 Members are elected at the General Meeting held as a rule once 3 years.

 Cooperation with Scientific Institutions